DelLRosa/DelLRosa/README.md

-- 👋 Hi, I’m @DelLRosa
+- 👋 Hi, I’m Delaney Green
 - 👀 I’m interested in ... learning full stack development
-- 🌱 I’m currently learning ... html/css/javascript/angular
+- 🌱 I’m currently learning ... html/css/javascript/angular/Java, also studying the Microsoft PowerPlatforms
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... message me for my email!

 <!---
 DelLRosa/DelLRosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.